 We all make mistakes in business.
 Let me tell you about one of my more spectacular recent ones: A seemingly simple, tiny business decision that had dramatic consequences.

 When I first started my business over 15 years ago, it looked very different from what it is today.
 It began as an HR and life coaching practice, and the name Heart Harmony worked beautifully for that brand.

 However, as my web design skills, clients and business direction morphed, Heart Harmony by itself was just wrong.
-After a few fits and starts accompanied by some web related SEO disasters that no amount of Google Disavow files would fix, I rebranded as Heart Harmony Communications and moved to a new home on the internet, heartcomms.com.au.
+After a few fits and starts accompanied by some web related SEO disasters that no amount of Google Disavow files would fix, I rebranded as Heart Harmony Communications and moved to a new home on the internet (a new domain name), heartcomms.com.au.

 The conversation with host went something like this:

 “Ingrid, your old domain name is up for renewal.
 Do you want to keep it?”

 I then made a cup of tea and promptly forgot about it.
 I guess my then host also didn’t know the problems that letting old domain names lapse could bring.

 The night of the zombie clones

 The heartharmony.com.au domain name sat idly in the domain name repository for a while, until one day a scammer spotted an opportunity and pounced.